 A real high-quality rider.
 Well-balanced and gives his horse every chance.
 They really seem to travel for him.

 Lane just keeps improving, month after month, year after year.
-He is advantaged by riding a lot for the number one stable and generally being on their top pick, but that also means there’s a fair bit of focus on what he does.
-And he doesn’t make many mistakes.
+He just doesn’t make many mistakes.
 Another well-balanced rider who gives them every chance.

 I’d say Williams probably isn’t as talented as the rest here, but he just works so hard and prepares so well that he more than makes up for it.
 He tends to ride to the advantage of the speed map, putting them where you want them.

 1: Damien Oliver

 It is hard to put them in order – I don’t have much between the top ones – but Ollie’s still the best for mine.
 When I like one and it maps positively, he invariably rides it the way you want.
 Like Williams, he tries to go forward when possible.

 I’d also say that Oliver is the best distance rider of the modern era in Australia.

 He’s maligned in some quarters, but maintains a consistently high metropolitan strike rate.
 You’d actually be in front blindly backing all his metro mounts over the last three months so he must be respected.

 A very skilful jockey and really lovely to watch.
 He’s in tremendous form of late too.
 Puts them in the right spot nine times out of ten and has a great record in staying races, which seems to be one of his sweet spots.

 He’s been at the top of the tree for a long time.
 Seems to be a bit maligned these days, particularly when Winx is on the scene and people want to shy away from him, but I think that factor’s overplayed.